opDavi1/coin-tracker/README.md

 A desktop app made to locally host your coin collection in a sqlite database.
 Add, remove, update, and even import coins straight from numista using the numista api.

+As of right now, there is no way to manually add coins to the database.
+This is coming very soon.
+If you want to add coins to the database, run test.py to add an example coin to the database, or use it as a reference to add your coins to the collection, although i don't know why you'd do that with the current state of the program.

+## Database Notice
+This is a VERY VERY VERY early version of this project.
+The database file, format, schema, etc. are very volatile and are subject to breaking changes at any point.
+This will continue until v1.0.0 releases, at which point the database should not recieve breaking changes.
+I will try not to break the database in these early versions, but be careful of changes that may affect the database if you're using it (again, i dont know why you would be right now)

 ## License